Rashi: Commentary on the Tanakh

 Title page of an English translation of Rashi's Commentary on the Pentateuch.

 Tens of thousands of men, women and children study "Chumash with Rashi" as they review the Torah portion to be read in synagogue on the upcoming Shabbat.
 According to halakha, a man may even fulfill of the requirement of Shnayim mikra ve-echad targum by reading Rashi's commentary rather than the standard Targum Onkelos.
 Since its publication, Rashi's commentary on the Torah is standard in almost all Chumashim produced within the Orthodox Jewish community.
 Many people who study Rashi along with Tanakh use the term "Chumash with Rashi".

 Mordechai Leifer of Nadvorna said that anyone who learns the weekly Parsha together with the commentary by Rashi every week is guaranteed to sit in the Yeshiva (school) of Rashi in the Afterlife.

 Voluminous supercommentaries have been published on Rashi's Bible commentaries, including Gur Aryeh by Judah Loew (the Maharal), Sefer ha-Mizrachi by Elijah Mizrachi (the Re'em), and Yeri'ot Shlomo by Solomon Luria (the Maharshal).
 Menachem Mendel Schneerson, in his Rashi Sichos, often addresses several of these commentaries at once.
+The growth of intensive scholary interest in Rashi's commentary, the rise of supercommentaries, and what has been called the 'canonisation' of Rashi, has meant his literary reception and legacy in Jewish circles has been immense and long-standing.

 Rashi's influence grew the most in the 15th century; from the 17th century onwards, his commentaries were translated into many other languages.
 Rashi's commentary on the Pentateuch was known as the first printed Hebrew work.
 English translations include those of Rosenbaum and Silbermann and ArtScroll.